Prudential PLC Sells 24,750 Shares of Global X Artificial Intelligence & Technology ETF (NASDAQ:AIQ)

-Prudential PLC cut its holdings in Global X Artificial Intelligence & Technology ETF (NASDAQ:AIQ) by 5.2% during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The fund owned 450,700 shares of the medical research company’s stock after selling 24,750 shares during the quarter.
-Prudential PLC owned about 10.73% of Global X Artificial Intelligence & Technology ETF worth $10,593,000 as of its most recent SEC filing.
+Prudential PLC lowered its position in shares of Global X Artificial Intelligence & Technology ETF (NASDAQ:AIQ) by 5.2% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 450,700 shares of the medical research company’s stock after selling 24,750 shares during the period.
+Prudential PLC owned 10.73% of Global X Artificial Intelligence & Technology ETF worth $10,593,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds have also made changes to their positions in the business.
-Carroll Financial Associates Inc. boosted its stake in Global X Artificial Intelligence & Technology ETF by 0.9% in the second quarter.
-Carroll Financial Associates Inc. now owns 160,098 shares of the medical research company’s stock valued at $3,308,000 after acquiring an additional 1,358 shares during the last quarter.
-Bank of America Corp DE boosted its stake in Global X Artificial Intelligence & Technology ETF by 70.1% in the second quarter.
-Bank of America Corp DE now owns 89,454 shares of the medical research company’s stock valued at $1,849,000 after acquiring an additional 36,871 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. boosted its stake in Global X Artificial Intelligence & Technology ETF by 6.1% in the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 42,895 shares of the medical research company’s stock valued at $1,008,000 after acquiring an additional 2,450 shares during the last quarter.
-HBW Advisory Services LLC acquired a new stake in Global X Artificial Intelligence & Technology ETF in the third quarter worth $565,000.
-Finally, Private Advisor Group LLC acquired a new stake in Global X Artificial Intelligence & Technology ETF in the second quarter worth $151,000.
-27.02% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in AIQ.
+Nachman Norwood & Parrott Inc bought a new position in shares of Global X Artificial Intelligence & Technology ETF during the third quarter worth approximately $31,000.
+Advisor Group Holdings Inc. bought a new position in Global X Artificial Intelligence & Technology ETF during the 1st quarter worth $82,000.
+Private Advisor Group LLC bought a new position in Global X Artificial Intelligence & Technology ETF during the 2nd quarter worth $151,000.
+HBW Advisory Services LLC bought a new position in Global X Artificial Intelligence & Technology ETF during the 3rd quarter worth $565,000.
+Finally, Cambridge Investment Research Advisors Inc. increased its stake in Global X Artificial Intelligence & Technology ETF by 49.5% during the 2nd quarter.
+Cambridge Investment Research Advisors Inc. now owns 40,445 shares of the medical research company’s stock worth $836,000 after acquiring an additional 13,395 shares during the period.
+Institutional investors own 27.02% of the company’s stock.

-AIQ opened at $23.68 on Wednesday.
-The firm’s fifty day moving average is $23.74 and its two-hundred day moving average is $21.47.
-Global X Artificial Intelligence & Technology ETF has a twelve month low of $12.75 and a twelve month high of $25.16.
+Shares of AIQ stock opened at $23.68 on Wednesday.
+The stock’s fifty day moving average price is $23.74 and its two-hundred day moving average price is $21.47.
+Global X Artificial Intelligence & Technology ETF has a fifty-two week low of $12.75 and a fifty-two week high of $25.16.

 Alliance HealthCare Services, Inc (Alliance) is a provider of outsourced healthcare services to hospitals and providers.
 The Company operates through three segments: Radiology Division, Oncology Division and Interventional Healthcare Services Division.
 The radiology segment comprises diagnostic imaging services, including magnetic resonance imaging (MRI), positron emission tomography/computed tomography (PET/CT) and other imaging services.